Dan Levy's Avatar DanLevy.net

 displayUser({ name: "Dan" });

 This function extracts name and age properties, using defaults if necessary.
-In this case, adding a place key to the default object has no effect, as it’s not used executing displayUser().
+In this case, the place key on the default object is just noise, it’s not used inside displayUser().

 7.